-Trump calls for 'war' against Mexican drug cartel 'monsters' after Americans murdered in shootout
+Trump calls for 'war' against Mexican drug cartel 'monsters' after Americans murdered

 US CITIZENS KILLED, KIDNAPPED IN CARTEL SHOOTING IN MEXICO

-At least six children and three women living in a community of U.S. citizens in Mexico were gunned down, and several others were reportedly kidnapped after their convoy came under fire during a daylight ambush Monday.
+Officials say at least six children and three women, apparently all U.S. citizens living in a community of Americans in Mexico, were gunned down after their convoy came under fire during a daylight ambush Monday.
+Six children were found alive, five of whom have been taken to hospital in Phoenix, Arizona.
+One child is currently missing, and authorities are searching the mountainous area on the Sonora-Chihuahua border for the child.

 Those attacked were members of the LeBaron family, a well-known American clan who has lived in the community in the northern part of the country for decades, according to The New York Times.
 The attack targeted citizens who live in a community founded as part of an offshoot of The Church of Jesus Christ of Latter-day Saints.